 Is Therapeutic Plasma Exchange Right for You?

-Not a priority if: low baseline inflammation and optimal metabolic health, age < 40 years without risk factors, or preference for less invasive interventions (diet, exercise, supplementation).
+Not a priority if: low baseline inflammation and optimal metabolic health, age < 40 without risk factors, anemia, altered coagulation, active infection, major fear of venous access, or if exercise, nutrition, sleep, blood pressure, ApoB and body composition are still not addressed.

 If you have doubts about whether plasma exchange can benefit you, consult with our medical team.
 We evaluate your case personally and propose the most appropriate plan.